Skip over main navigation

 History

 In 1957, a dissenting voice against the enthusiasm for zoos and circuses emerged in the form of retired school teacher, Irene Heaton.
-She was appalled by the suffering that animals were subjected to as part of the entertainment industry and founded the organisation which was to become Freedom for Animals (then named Captive Animals’ Protection Society).
-Her aim was to bring about a change in both practices and attitudes.
+She was appalled by the suffering that animals were subjected to for entertainment and founded the organisation which was to become Freedom for Animals (originally named the Captive Animals’ Protection Society).
+Over the last 68 years, we have been busy making big strides in animal protection.
+Here is a glimpse into our history:

 Irene Heaton and friends at one of the first CAPS campaign stalls